Basel – one canton, three municipalities

 With over 200,000 residents, the city of Basel is the canton's main urban centre for social activities, business, politics and culture.
 Located on the border triangle between Switzerland, France and Germany, the cultural openness of the city is a boon for the entire canton.
 More than any other Swiss canton, the diminutive metropolitan city of Basel successfully blends tradition and modernity.
 Despite its manageable size, Basel has everything one would expect from a metropolis - and more.
 With its old quarter, quaint districts and the riverside promenade along the Rhine, which separates the quarters of Grossbasel and Kleinbasel, the city offers an exceptionally high quality of life.
 Those wishing to escape from the hustle and bustle of city life are sure to find the peace and quiet they are after in the adjoining rural municipalities of Riehen and Bettingen.

 Riehen – one big green village

-Despite its population of almost 21,000, Riehen has managed to preserve its congenial village character, combining the benefits of a country lifestyle with a lively cultural scene, which features among others the internationally renowned Fondation Beyeler.
+Despite its population of more than 21,000, Riehen has managed to preserve its congenial village character, combining the benefits of a country lifestyle with a lively cultural scene, which features among others the internationally renowned Fondation Beyeler.
 In Riehen, compassion, health, integration and development are more than mere words; they are living values that have been recognised by UNICEF’s “Child Friendly Municipality Award” and the “European Energy Award in Gold”.
 Riehen considers these honours to be both a reward and an incentive to retain the town’s high quality of life.
 One of the outstanding landmarks highlighting this ambition is Wenkenpark, a park area lined with villas whose foundations date back to Roman times.